kshahkshah/Mail2FrontMatter/README.md

 Email-to-blog parser which creates YAML FrontMatter and saves your attachments.

-Designed to be used with either Middleman or Jekyll
+Designed to be used with either Middleman or Jekyll.

 ## Installation